MilenaFluck/poc-aok-portalrahmen/README.md

 CI can easyly be set up for all apps.
 [Click here to finish setting up your workspace!](https://cloud.nx.app/connect/v5Hi7HWYpU)

+## Needs to be added in POC
+- Single-SPA
+- Orchestratation at runtime (load config from CMS)
+- embedd Design Tokens
+- refactor existing structure partly in new Nx workspace
+- several ways of communication (event bus, shared services, window events, broadcast channels etc.)
+- Individual navigation
+- configuration of text for several tenants

 ## Run tasks
 You can start each app individually or the shell that contains remote1 and remote2 as micro-frontends.
 Please choose new ports if you run them all at the same time: e.g. --port=4200
-To run the dev server for your apps:
+Now using Native Federation!
+You have to have all apps To run the dev server for your apps:

 Angular-apps: